uwf-fang/cop3530-examples/README.rst

   snippets only.
 + File organizations

-  * directory name starts with m# represent module # (contents delivered in Week # of the semester) followed by a short name indicates the topic of the module
+  * directory name starts with ch# represent module # (contents related to the chapter # in the book) followed by a short name indicates the topic of the module
-  * if the module number does not match, refer to the name
+  * if the chapter number does not match, refer to the name